guylamar2006/SteamNix/README.md

 # SteamOS-NixOS-Edition
 Nix Flake for creating a SteamOS like experience on NixOS.
+Clean quiet boot like on SteamDeck.
+Two second shutdown time.

 # How to Build NixOS Base System from Flake
 ```